ali-vilab/videocomposer/README.md

 - xformers==0.0.13
 - motion-vector-extractor==1.0.6 (for motion vector extraction)

-You also can create a same environment like ours with the following command:
+You also can create the same environment as ours with the following command:
 ```
 conda env create -f environment.yaml
 ```